rpede/MobileProgramming24/_advanced_state/password_manager.md

 Either by gesture or the back button.
 We override it here to close the vault.

-We see another `BocConsumer`.
+We also see another `BlocConsumer`.
-Here the `listenerWhen` and `listener` will make sure the navigation is popped once the vault have been closed.
+Here the `listenerWhen` and `listener` will make sure the navigation is popped once the vault has been closed.
-The `builder` returns the `CredentialsList` widget we will define in a moment.
+The `builder` returns a `CredentialsList` widget (which we will define in a moment).

 We also have a button to push a new screen for adding credentials.